Tour de France facts for kids – become an expert on the worlds greatest cycle race!

 Tour de France facts for kids - winners and loosers

-There is also a green jersey, a white jersey and a red and white spotted jersey.
+There is also a green jersey, a white jersey and a red and white spotted jersey for other riders who are leading individual parts of the race.
 For more information about the Tour de France jerseys, and what each of the jersey colours mean, click here.

 The overall winner of the Tour de France is the rider with the quickest time for all the stages put together.